IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 Under IASA 2.0, the work of the IETF's administrative and fundraising tasks is conducted by an administrative organization, the IETF Administration Limited Liability Company ("IETF LLC").
-Under this structure, the IETF Administrative Oversight Committee (IAOC) was eliminated, and its oversight and advising functions transferred to the IETF LLC Board.
+Under this structure, the IETF Administrative Oversight Committee (IAOC) is eliminated, and its oversight and advising functions transferred to the IETF LLC Board.

 The IETF LLC provides the corporate legal home for the IETF, the Internet